Tankered waste is waterborne waste from domestic, industrial or commercial generators delivered to discharge locations

 - Portable toilet waste – waste collected from portable toilets.

-Transporters that hold a Tankered Waste Approval, are authorised to discharge Deemed Quality Tankered Waste at Queensland Urban Utilities discharge locations without further notice or approval, subject to opening hours.
+Transporters who hold a Tankered Waste Approval, are authorised to discharge Deemed Quality Waste at Urban Utilities discharge locations without further notice or approval, subject to opening hours.

-Wastes that are not Deemed Quality Tankered Wastes (i.e. are not sullage, holding tank waste, septic waste, grey water, black water or portable toilet waste) must be assessed by Queensland Urban Utilities as a Special Disposal Tankered Waste prior to delivery to the nominated discharge location.
+Wastes that are not Deemed Quality Wastes (i.e. are not sullage, holding tank waste, septic waste, grey water, black water or portable toilet waste) which have been assessed by Urban Utilities and have a Special Disposal Approval.

 Legislation relevant to Tankered Waste